-Not many places in the world have something right in the middle of their city’s centre as historic and well preserved as Cardiff has with the magnificent Cardiff Castle.
+Not many places in the world have something right in the middle of their city’s centre as historic and well preserved as Cardiff has with the magnificent Cardiff Castle in Wales.

 Cardiff Castle has partially been built on the historic remains of an original Roman fort which is believed to be from the year 50 AD, but the majority of the current castle was built by the Normans who invaded England and Wales in 1066.